dgonz64/react-hook-form-auto/README.md

 You can take a look at [defaultSkin.js](https://github.com/dgonz64/react-hook-form-auto/blob/master/src/ui/defaultSkin.jsx) and [`components/index.js`](https://github.com/dgonz64/react-hook-form-auto/tree/master/src/ui/components) from any skin to have a glimpse.

 Also find [here](https://github.com/dgonz64/rhfa-material-ui/blob/master/src/skinOverride.js#L56) a full skin override.

+I made a tutorial adapting Material-UI to react-hook-form-auto.
+You can find it [here](https://github.com/dgonz64/rhfa-playground).

+### Extension process

 There's an entry in the skin object for every field type.
 The value of the entry is an object with two attributes like in this example: